Covered in creeping vines, the twin-turreted Gate Tower, part of the Vajdahunyad Castle , looks over the lake. Open to visitors since...

 City Park is Pest’s green lung, an open space measuring almost a square kilometre that hosted most of the events during Hungary’s 1000th...

-This huge zoo, which opened with 500 animals in 1866, has an excellent collection of big cats, hippopotamuses, polar bears and giraffes,...
+This zoo, which opened with 500 animals in 1866, has an excellent collection of big cats, hippopotamuses, bears and giraffes, and some...

-Located within the leafy park, Robinson is the place to secure a table on the lakeside terrace on a warm summer’s...
+Located within leafy City Park, informal yet stylish Robinson is the place to secure a table on the lakeside terrace on a warm summer’s...

 XIV Állatkerti körút 9-11 · interesting places nearby

 These thermal baths are particularly popular with visitors and have helpful, English-speaking attendants.
 The mix of indoor and outdoor pools includes 12 thermal pools (water temperatures up to 40°C), a swimming pool and an activity pool with whirlpool.
 The baths are open year-round, and it's quite a sight to watch men and women playing chess on floating boards when it's snowing.

 Since all pool facilities are open to both men and women at all times, bathing suits (bring your own or hire one here) must be worn.
 If you wish to do lane swimming, you must wear a bathing cap (available for purchase here), and it's a really good idea to bring flip-flops.

 The water in the thermal pools, high in calcium, magnesium and hydrogen carbonate, is deemed to be good for pains in the joints, arthritis, blood circulation and disorders of the nervous system.
 You're not supposed to stay in the hottest thermal pool for more than 20 minutes at a time for health reasons.